M1cha/periscope/README.md

 this is heavily inspired by openjoystickdisplay / OJDS-NX, which is implemented almost the same way. however, openjoystickdisplay has been abandonware for multiple years, and the OJDS-NX project was recently deleted. therefore, i have reimplemented both sides of the equation, specifically for switch, and hopefully a little bit better.

+### simple installation
+you can just get prebuild stuff from the [releases page](https://codeberg.org/periwinkle/periscope/releases). if you want to build it yourself then read on.

 ### current features
 * switch sysmodule that grabs inputs
 * desktop viewer program that connects to the switch and pulls inputs from the sysmodule